jer-martin/obsidian/NEWTN/NEWTN 10-20-23 Lecture 22.md

 - The larger the baseline of the moving object, the larger the parallax observed → parallax from stars are not observable, they're too far away

+**ARISTOTLES IDEAS WERE CONSIDERED AUTHORITATIVE UNTIL THE 17th CENTURY**